Jixs0528/cifar10_to_img/README.md

 pip install -r requirements.txt
 ```

-Then run the python file by:
+Then put the python files with the 'data' folder under the same folder and run the python file by:
 ```
 python convert_test.py/convert_train.py
 ```